The $2$-Selmer group of a number field and heuristics for narrow class groups and signature ranks of units: The image of the 2-Selmer signature map

 \begin{remark} As remarked earlier, Armitage and Fr\"ohlich \cite{A-F} explicitly give only the inequality $\rho \ge \rho_\infty - \lfloor r_1/2 \rfloor $.
 In response to a question/conjecture of the current paper's first author (based on computer calculations for totally real cubic fields), Hayes \cite{H} in 1997, and then Greither--Hayes \cite{G-H} using the `dual' statement noted above, proved Corollary \ref{cor:Hayesunitextensions}, which shows that a subgroup of 2-rank at least $ \rho_\infty - \lfloor r_1/2 \rfloor $, precisely the contribution to the class group guaranteed by the explicit theorem of Armitage and Fr\"ohlich, is accounted for by totally unramified quadratic extensions of unit type.
 In fact there are independent elements of order 4 in the narrow Hilbert class group also accounting for a subgroup of this 2-rank in the class group \cite{D}. \end{remark}

 As noted in Remark \ref{rem:history1}, the spaces $V_\infty$ and $V_2$ have, either implicitly or explicitly, been introduced in previous work.
 The advantage to the current approach, combining the two spaces $V_\infty$ and $V_2$, is precisely that the image of the 2-Selmer signature map is a \emph{maximal} totally isotropic subspace of $V_\infty \perp V_2$, and Theorem \ref{thm:structuretheorem} in the Appendix gives a structure theorem for such subspaces.
-This allows us to determine the possible images of the 2-Selmer signature map for $K$ by applying the results in the Appendix to $W = V_\infty$ and $W' = V_2$ (so $\dim W = r_1$ and $\dim W' = n = r_1 + 2 r_2$ have the same parity).
-By Proposition \ref{prop:VinftyV2types}, the space $W = V_\infty$ is always nonalternating (with nonzero canonical element $\sgn_\infty (-1)$), and the same Proposition gives the conditions under which $V_2$ is one of three possible types.
-Then applying Corollary \ref{corollary:equivclasses} in cases (v), (iv), and (ii), respectively, and using the appropriate formulas in Proposition \ref{prop:isometryorders} gives the following theorem.
+This allows us to determine the possible images of the 2-Selmer signature map for $K$ by applying the results in the Appendix to $W = V_\infty$ and $W' = V_2$ (so $\dim W = r_1$ and $\dim W' = n = r_1 + 2 r_2$ have the same parity), as follows.

 \begin{theorem} Up to equivalence under the action of $\Aut(V_\infty) \perp \Aut(V_2)$, the following is a complete list of the maximal totally isotropic subspaces $S$ of $V_\infty \perp V_2$ and the orders of their stabilizers, $\Aut(S)$, in $\Aut(V_\infty) \perp \Aut(V_2)$.
 Recall the notation $(q)_m = \prod_{i=1}^m (1-q^{-i})$.